val-ham/FoodBotInventory-PWA-React-Node-Docker/README.md

 # Home Food Inventory App
 Manage and track your food ingredients at home.
-The app provides several features to make this as seamless and efficient as possible.
+Generate recipes from your ingredients.

 ## Main Features
 **Scan EAN Codes:** Easily add items to your inventory by scanning the EAN codes.